hallettj/hallettj.github.com/source/_posts/2013-11-04-functional-data-structures.markdown

 ### `hash_map`

 All JavaScript objects are maps.
-But those can only use strings as keys.[^maps in es6]  The `hash_map` provided by Mori can use any values as keys.
+But those can only use strings as keys.[^es6-maps]  The `hash_map` provided by Mori can use any values as keys.

-[^maps in es6]: It does look like ECMAScript 6 will add [a Map implementation][ES6 Map] and a [WeakMap][] to the language spec, both of which will take arbitrary objects as keys (only non-primitives in the WeakMap case).
+[^es6-maps]: It does look like ECMAScript 6 will add [a Map implementation][ES6 Map] and a [WeakMap][] to the language spec, both of which will take arbitrary objects as keys (only non-primitives in the WeakMap case).
 But those implementations will not be immutable!

 [ES6 Map]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map
 [WeakMap]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap